Havana Expat City Guide

 In Havana there are not many shopping malls.
 For expats and tourists the most important items to get are cigars, rum, coffee and paintings.
 If you would like to buy some wooden handcraft, go to the outdoor market, you will also find ceramics there.

 The public healthcare system in Cuba covers all citizens.
 They have well-trained medical facilities in public hospitals and research centres.
 Private clinics are not available.
-Expats moving to Havana should secure international health insurance.
+Expats moving to Havana should secure international health insurance for both local and global coverage.

 4. Insurance for Expatriates in Havana